 Babies Need Tummy Time!

-Tummy Time is not only an important way to prevent flat spots on your baby's head, but it is also an important part of your baby's normal growth.
+Tummy time is not only an important way to prevent flat spots on your baby's head, it is also an important part of your baby's normal growth.

-Tummy Time describes the times when you place your baby on his or her stomach while your baby is awake and while someone is watching.
+Tummy time describes the times when you place your baby on his or her stomach while your baby is awake and someone is watching.

 - Helps prevent flat spots on the back of your baby's head